 The Company's executive officers, directors and beneficial owners of more than 10% of the Common Stock are required to file reports of ownership and changes in ownership of the Common Stock with the SEC.
-Based solely upon information provided to the Company by individual directors, executive officers and beneficial owners, the Company believes that all such reports were timely filed during and with respect to the fiscal year ended December 31, 2015, except that Messrs.
-Coleman, Dvorak, Pape, Roddey and Utz each failed to file a Form 3 Initial Statement of Beneficial Ownership of Securities when he was first elected to the Board.
+Based solely upon information provided to the Company by individual directors, executive officers and beneficial owners, the Company believes that all such reports were timely filed during and with respect to the fiscal year ended December 31, 2016.